Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-The company independently commits to the Universal Declaration of Human Rights, and is also a member of UN Global Compact.
+The company also reports its own commitment to the Universal Declaration of Human Rights.

 • Y